Zheelncodeeasy/Bike-Sharing-Prediction-MLR-Model/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Using multi linear regression model, we have to help BoomBikes find the predictors that will help to increase their revenue and boost their business among their customers.
+- Using a multiple linear regression model, we aim to help BoomBikes identify the key predictors that could increase their revenue and enhance their business among customers.
-- A USA based company BoomBikes has suffered from revenue dips in Corona and wants to understand various factors affecting the same.
-Using multi linear regression model on the dataset we will predict the bike rental count with the help of various features.
+- BoomBikes, a USA-based company, experienced a dip in revenue during the COVID-19 pandemic and wants to understand the various factors contributing to this decline.
+By applying a multiple linear regression model to the dataset, we will predict the bike rental count using several key features.
-- We are using bike sharing dataset provided by the company - day.csv
+- For this analysis, we are using the bike sharing dataset provided by the company, specifically the file day.csv.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
+- Univariate Analysis -
+  Categorical columns
+    In the fall season, the highest number of bike rentals is 188, compared to other seasons.
+    We can observe that for both years 2018 and 2019, the number of bike rentals are same.
+    As per the data, alternate months starting from January show an increase in the number of bike rentals.
+However, in July and August, the number of bike rentals remains the same.
+The lowest bike rentals
+    occurred in February.
+    709 bike rentals were done on a working day as compared to holidays.
+    Almost all weekdays have same number of bike rentals.
+    A total of 499 bike rentals occurred on working days rather than holidays or weekends.
+    The highest number of bike rentals occurred during clear weather conditions.
+  Numerical columns
+    The highest number of bike rentals occurred when the temperature was between 25 and 30 degrees Celsius.
+    The highest number of bike rentals also occurred when the feels-like temperature (apparent temperature) was between 25 and 30 degrees Celsius.
+    According to the data, bike rentals peaked when the humidity level was around 60%.
+    The highest number of bike rentals occurred when the wind speed was between 10 and 15 km/h.
+    The majority of total bike rental counts fell between 4000 and 6000.
 - Conclusion 2 from the analysis
 - Conclusion 3 from the analysis
 - Conclusion 4 from the analysis